Recommended for you:

 Follow these steps for how to litter train a kitten:

-If they are an older cat, they may be dealing with joint pain or stiffness that makes accessing the box difficult for them.
-Consider whether the sides of the box might be too high for them to comfortably climb over, or whether they have to climb stairs or jump up on something in order to get to it.
+- Age: If you have an older cat, they may be dealing with joint pain or stiffness that makes accessing the box difficult to navigate.
+Consider whether the sides of the box might be too high to comfortably climb over, or whether your cat has to climb stairs or jump up on something to get to the box.

-If your kitty uses the box consistently over a period of time and then suddenly stops, or does so inconsistently, there might be an underlying problem.
-Stress and anxiety can cause a cat to stop using the litter box, so consider whether there have been any major changes in her environment, and talk to your veterinarian.
-Often, according to the ASPCA, no longer using the litter box can be a sign of an underlying medical problem, such as a urinary tract infection, which could become serious if left untreated.
+- Stress/anxiety: If your kitten uses the box consistently over a period of time and then suddenly stops or does so inconsistently, there might be an underlying problem.
+Stress and anxiety can cause a cat to stop using the litter box, so consider whether there have been any major changes in the environment and talk to your vet.